 There are two types of approach to identifying oversold stock:

-A stock which investors feel is trading below its true value.
-For example, a company like Disney (NYSE: DIS), which has fallen 15% in the past month due to the coronavirus, is not suddenly a different company.
+A stock that investors feel is trading below its true value.
+For example, a company like Disney (NYSE: DIS), which fell 15% in a month durign the onset of the coronavirus, did not suddenly become a different company.
 It is still the same media giant that demolished box-office records in 2019, brought out a hugely successful competitor to Netflix (NASDAQ: NFLX), and has seen billions generated from theme park growth over the past decade.

-So why is the stock down?
-Simple: the coronavirus is hurting its top line right now through park and cinema closures.
-All of these things are temporary setbacks, and Disney will be back up and running this time next year (hopefully).
-In the past 12 months its stock has fallen 10% in value.
-Is it worth 10% less now?
+So why was the stock down?
+Simple: the coronavirus was hurting its top line at the time through park and cinema closures.
+All of these things are temporary setbacks, and Disney will be back up and running eventually (once we get through the market's current inflationary woes).
+In the past 12 months, its stock has fallen almost 40% in value.
+Is it worth 40% less now?
 Well, that would be up to you to decide...

 This is when technical analysis is used to define if a stock is oversold or not.
 The most well-known model for this is the Relative Strength Index (RSI).
 A technical indicator only looks at the current price relative to prior prices.
 It does not take into account fundamental data, but analyzes Average Gains and Average Losses to measure the speed and magnitude of price movements.